Gracie Spinks: Police face misconduct action after woman's death

 Five police officers will face misconduct proceedings after a woman was stabbed to death by a former colleague who stalked her.

-Gracie Spinks, 23, was found fatally injured in a field in Duckmanton, Derbyshire, in June 2021.
+Gracie Spinks, 23, was stabbed by Michael Sellers in Duckmanton in Derbyshire, before he killed himself.

-Weeks before her death, walkers found a bag of weapons near the scene and gave it to police.
+Weeks before her death in June 2021, walkers found a bag of weapons near the scene and gave it to police.

-Her parents have been told the bag contained a shop receipt linking it to killer Michael Sellers.
+Her parents have been told the bag contained a shop receipt linking it to Sellers.

 The Independent Office for Police Conduct (IOPC) said its investigation had concluded that two officers had a case to answer for misconduct over Derbyshire Police's handling of Ms Spinks's stalking complaint, made in February 2021.